HAKANKOKCU/Budgie-Dock/README.md

 ![resim](https://user-images.githubusercontent.com/103432992/175825992-dc68a296-8c90-4aec-ab47-9a89d6347d65.png)

 Needs .Net Framework 4.
-Minimum windows version is XP
+Minimum windows version is 7 (There are too much display glitches in xp)